luvnft/bitcoinr/_pages/about.md

 #### 1. Gps Art 🖌️ ₿ 🗺️

-We make #GpsArt by foot or bike in the form Bitcoin shapes.
+We make #GpsArt in the form Bitcoin shapes.
-Our pace (🏃) and heart beat (💓) might give the colors of the runs:
+Our pace (🏃) and heart beat (💓) may give the colors of the runs:

   <p>
     <a href="/assets/images/runs/intensity-scale.png">